 /NESSUS_NAME

-You need to check that you are connected to the internet and that the agent can reach out to cloud.tenable.com on port 443.
+.
 (This is the only relevant firewall rule).
 When you are certain that the system is connected to the internet, try running the command again.
 If it still says "not linked to a manager" then you will need to try the installation process again.

-Reboot the internal system (if possible)
+Reboot the internal system (if possible), or

 MacOS |